Wembley Stadium: Covering

 The stadium roof has an area of 40000 m2, of which 13722 m2 is movable.
 The primary reason for the sliding roof was to avoid shading the pitch, as grass demands direct sunlight to grow effectively.
 The sliding roof design minimises the shadow by having the roof pulled back on the east, west and south.
 Angus Campbell, the chief architect, also said that an aim was for the pitch to be in sunlight during matches played between 3 pm and 5 pm from the beginning of May to the end of June, when the FA and World Cups would be played.
 However, it was mentioned during live commentary of the mid-May 2007 FA Cup Final that the pitch was in partial shade at the start at 3 pm and also during the match.

 The stadium roof rises to 52 m above the pitch and is supported by an arch rising 133 m above the level of the external concourse.
 With a span of 315 m, the arch is the longest single-span roof structure in the world.

+Safety and security

+Safety and security at Wembley Stadium are managed in partnership with the Metropolitan Police, Brent Council and other agencies, with event day operations including extensive pre event planning and coordination.
+Measures introduced at the venue have included enhanced turnstiles, a new command and control room, additional CCTV coverage and strengthened perimeter doors and fencing, together with a Public Space Protection Order in the surrounding area that restricts street drinking, ticket touting and the use of pyrotechnics on event days.
+Stadium information and spectator guides describe the use of stewards and security staff, controlled entry points, bag checks and limits on prohibited items such as flares and smoke devices.

+Following serious disorder at the UEFA Euro 2020 final between England and Italy, when numbers of ticketless supporters breached cordons and entered Wembley, an independent review led by Baroness Cassey described the day as "a source of national shame" and recommended stronger physical and operational safeguard.
+Brent Council subsequently approved plans to reinforce the security line around the stadium, including a higher perimeter fence and other measures intended to prevent similar incursions.

+In May 2026, the FA Cup final at Wembley took place on the same day as a pro-Palestinian Nakba Day march and the "Unite the Kingdom" rally in central London.
+As part of a wider "significant public order policing operation," officers monitored CCTV feeds from the FA Cup final to identify supporters travelling towards the demonstrations.
+The Metropolitan Police reported 22 arrests at the FA Cup final itself, alongside 43 arrests connected to the two marches, and said four officers were assaulted and six were subjected to hate crime offences.